 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.

-- Avoid touching your eyes, nose, and mouth with unwashed hands.
+Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Avoid close contact with people who are sick.
+Avoid close contact with people who are sick.

-- Stay home when you are sick.
+Stay home when you are sick.

-- Cover your coughs and sneezes with a tissue and then promptly discard the tissue in the trash and wash your hands.
+Cover your coughs and sneezes with a tissue and then promptly discard the tissue in the trash and wash your hands.
 If a tissue is unavailable, cough, or sneeze into your upper sleeve, not your hands.

 Clean and disinfect frequently touched objects and hard surfaces.

 If you personally feel ill or think that you have been exposed to COVID-19, please follow the recommendations from the Centers for Disease Control and Prevention.

 If you have any questions or recommendations, please contact your building principal as needed.
-I am truly thankful for your partnership and support.